samiekamal/samiekamal.github.io/shiny-bot.md

 I've always been a huge Pokémon fan and still play the games to this day.
 However, I've always had trouble finding shiny Pokémon.
 A shiny Pokémon is a rare variant of a Pokémon that has different colors than other Pokémon of their species.

-It is a 1/4096 to get one, which means it could take days or even months if you're really unlucky to get one.
-I do not have time to find the Pokémon I want and battle it, then reset the game and repeat that process until I get the shiny varient.
+It is a 1/4096 to get one, which means it could take days or even months if you're unlucky to get one.
+I do not have time to find the Pokémon I want and battle it, then reset the game and repeat that process until I get the shiny variant.
 So, I developed a bot that can do it for me.

 ## Libraries Needed